-- (1) whether transactions in the listed product types have been passed up a chain; - (2) whether this business is significant.
-'Significant', in this context, is where the premium collected in relation to business forming part of a chain amounts to (a) more that 40% of premium collected for all non-investment insurance business, or (b) more than 40% of premium collected for all retail business in a particular product; and (3) whether in relation to this business, the firm has dealt directly with the customer - (3) whether, in relation to this business, the firm has dealt directly with the customer during the reporting period (i.e. has been the first intermediary in the chain).
+(1) whether transactions in the listed product types have been passed up a chain; (2) whether this business is significant.
+'Significant', in this context, is where the premium collected in relation to business forming part of a chain amounts to (a) more that 40% of premium collected for all non-investment insurance business, or (b) more than 40% of premium collected for all retail business in a particular product; and (3) whether, in relation to this business, the firm has dealt directly with the customer during the reporting period (i.e. has been the first intermediary in the chain).
+Note:

-Note: Lloyd's brokers are exempt from the reporting requirement in this section.
+Lloyd's brokers are exempt from the reporting requirement in this section.